edgio-docs/edgio-docs/guides/routing.md

 ## Full Example

-This example shows typical usage of `@xdn/core`, including serving a service worker, next.js routes (varnity and conventional routes), and falling back to a legacy backend.
+This example shows typical usage of `@xdn/core`, including serving a service worker, next.js routes (vanity and conventional routes), and falling back to a legacy backend.

 ```js
 // routes.js